tsmean/experimental/backend/README.md

 ```
 npm start
 ```
-By default, a server at localhost:4242 is started.
+By default, a server at port 4242 (localhost:4242) is started.

 # Test
 ```